ropfoo/ez-gmaps/README.md

 ```

 All items in 'markers' will now be added as markers on your google map.
-For that to happen, each marker needs two coordinates as data attributes (latitude and longitude).
+For that to happen, each marker needs the lat lng attributes as stated above.
 In this case: **data-lat** and **data-lng**
 By default that's all you need to make it work